Plan the conversation carefully.

 Own impact

-I can see that apology that feels incomplete affected you, and I do not want to rush past that.
+I can see that how to respond to an apology that feels incomplete affected you, and I do not want to rush past that.

 Name the change